There are a few important things to keep in mind when installing your BlueFox sensor at your location:

 Note that crowded or unstable Wi-Fi environments can result in the sensor going offline and hence interrupt functionality and data collection.
-Should the Wi-Fi / Internet at your location be unstable or insufficient, Internet connectivity can be achieved using a BlueFox SIM sensor featuring Cellular 3G/4G connectivity.
-For this, a GSM provider with a data plan is required for each sensor.
+Should the Wi-Fi / Internet at your location be unstable or insufficient, Internet connectivity can be achieved using a sensor featuring Cellular 3G/4G connectivity.

-Please contact us for any questions, or should you experience any network-related connectivity issues at your location.
+Please get in touch with us for any questions or should you experience any network-related connectivity issues at your location.